doughahn/doughahn.io/projects/technical-project-manager/online-store.md

 ### Agile eCommerce MVP & Iterations

-I spearheaded the launch of a $60k eCommerce initiative to facilitate the distillery's business pivot during the pandemic.
+I spearheaded the launch of a $60k eCommerce initiative to facilitate the distiller&rsquo;s business pivot during the pandemic.
 The MVP (minimum viable product) was deployed in less than two weeks and realized a cost savings of $10k under budget.

 I collaborated closely with the sales team to establish a baseline scope and choose a hosting platform (Netsuite, Salesforce, Magento, Shopify, or Square).
 We established several core features needed, based on strict legal requirements for selling alcohol across various states and counties: